 We don't do a lot of gluten free bread with meals and I try to make them a healthier whole food choice by using recipes that are based with almond or coconut flour and whole food ingredients.
 Many of my baked good recipes are from Kelly at Nourishing Home's awesome grain free baking book – Every Day Grain Free Baking.
 It has become well used and several of her bread, muffins and pizza crust recipes have become staples here.
 If you need to eat grain/gluten free I highly recommend it and it will be used almost every day.

-Salmon Cakes, Sweet Potato Fries and a Salad – (I use gluten free panko bread crumbs and our favorite dipping sauce for sweet potato fries and the salmon cakes is: 1/2 cup Mayonnaise, 1/2 cup Ketchup and 1 t.
+Salmon Cakes, Sweet Potato Fries and a Salad – (I use gluten free panko bread crumbs and our favorite dipping sauce for sweet potato fries and the salmon cakes are: 1/2 cup Mayonnaise, 1/2 cup Ketchup, and 1 t.
 Sriracha sauce mixed together – it is soooo good!)